-Obtain increased profit by minimizing PSE, bruises, high drip loss and avoid downgrading of valuable cuts.
+Obtain an increased profit by minimizing PSE, bruises and high drip loss and avoid downgrading of valuable cuts.

-The origin of quality problems is usually complex and a result of the interaction of several factors causing a negative effect on meat quality.
-Incorrect handling, stunning, slaughter and chilling processes can result in quality defects like PSE, bruises, bloody meat or high drip losses.
-This can result in downgrading of cuts, financial losses and costumer complains.
+The origin of quality problems is usually complex and a result of the interaction of several factors having a negative effect on meat quality.
+Incorrect handling, stunning, slaughter and chilling can result in quality defects like PSE, bruises, bloody meat or high drip losses.
+This can result in downgrading of cuts, financial losses and customer complaints.

-The quality defects are usually detected at cutting and deboning the day after slaughter, however, the defects are typically caused by a combination of incorrect handling while the animals are alive and certain unit operations during the slaughter and chilling process the day of slaughter.
+The quality defects are usually detected during cutting and deboning at the day after slaughter, however, the defects are typically caused by a combination of incorrect handling while the animals are alive and certain unit operations during the slaughter and chilling process on the day of slaughter.